 How can you help someone after their parent dies?

-- Let them talk about how they are feeling and about their parent – talking can be one of the most helpful things after someone dies.
+Allow them to be open about their grief and about their parent – talking can be one of the most helpful things after someone dies.

-- If you are struggling with grief during the current pandemic, we have resources on grief and isolation, funerals, and more.
+If you are struggling with grief during the pandemic, we have resources on grief and isolation, funerals, and more.